-B2B and B2C e-commerce faces challenges related to delivering goods physically to clients.
-Transport costs and delivery times - especially to overseas markets - are often prohibitively high.
-Further, in smaller markets transport prices are high due to lack of competition.
+B2B and B2C e-commerce faces challenges related to getting goods physically to clients.
+Transport costs and delivery times - especially to overseas markets - are often prohibitively high and in smaller markets transport prices are high due to lack of competition.
 A lack of interoperability among different providers (notably national post offices) increases costs and risks.
-Transiting and trans-shipping in third countries are often challenging.
-E-commerce return shipments are a particular concern, with issues such as customs and tax refunds as well as cost of delivery.
+Transiting and transshipping in third countries are often challenging.
+E-Commerce return shipments are a particular concern, with issues such as customs and tax refunds as well as cost of delivery.
 Another concern is the need for compliance with privacy obligations when sharing data along the supply chain.
 The lack of addressing systems is yet another challenge in many developing countries.
-There is a lack of understanding among MSMEs of general rules and requirements of cross-border trade, and there is often insufficient trust in providers (including but not limited to transport) to engage in long-distance ("e") trade.
-Customs and other border-crossing procedures are often unclear, are not interoperable or not available online.
+Among MSMEs there is a lack of understanding of general rules and requirements of cross-border trade and there is often insufficient trust in providers (including but not limited to transport) to engage in long-distance ("e") trade.
+Customs and other bordercrossing procedures are often unclear, not interoperable or not available online.
 Traders need to know what is needed to be compliant with relevant rules and regulations.
-Transparency and consistency of customs and related procedures are often inadequate.
-Current de minimis levels for low-value transactions are inconsistent across countries and need to be increased to facilitate easier handling of low-value imports.
-National customs and revenue agencies would benefit from the modernization of procedures having to deal with significant difficulties in efficient revenue collection.
+Transparency and consistency of Customs and related procedures are often inadequate.
+Current de minimis levels for low value transactions are inconsistent across countries and need to be increased to facilitate easier handling of low value imports.
+National Customs and revenue agencies would benefit from modernization of procedures having to deal with significant difficulties in efficient revenue collection.

-Currently, national Governments and the international community are emphasizing the ratification and implementation of the WTO Agreement on Trade Facilitation.
+Currently, national governments and the international community are emphasizing the ratification and implementation of the WTO Trade Facilitation Agreement (TFA).
 Private sector solutions are being provided by freight forwarders and integrators, covering consolidation and choice of modes and networks.
-Private delivery operators as well as national postal services through the Universal Postal Union offer information, payment and logistics services to MSMEs.
-European Union regulations oblige e-commerce traders to provide consumers with full cost information prior to the purchase of an item, including transportation costs, duties and taxes.
-An increasing number of countries have implemented a single window to facilitate trade and most customs procedures are electronic.
+Private delivery operators as well as national postal services (through the UPU9) offer information, payment and logistics services to MSMEs.
+EU regulations oblige e-commerce traders to provide consumers with full cost information prior to the purchase of an item, including transportation costs, duties and taxes.
+An increasing number of countries have implemented a Single Window to facilitate trade and most Customs procedures are electronic.